IanHawke/NumericalMethods/README.md

 NumericalMethods
 ================

-Some open material relating to the Southampton Numerical Methods course
+Currently this collates material, mostly in IPython notebook form, related to the Numerical Methods course run through Mathematics at the University of Southampton.